ADVA Optical Networking

-ADVA Optical Networking SE is a European telecommunications vendor that provides network equipment for data, storage, voice and video services.
-ADVA has a global workforce of over 1,900 employees and its FSP 3000 has been deployed in more than 250 carriers and 10,000 enterprises.
+ADVA Optical Networking SE was a German telecommunications company specialized in network equipment for data, storage, voice and video services.
 It was founded in 1994 by Brian Protiva.
+On August 30, 2021, it was announced that ADVA and ADTRAN Holdings would be merging, continuing business under the name Adtran.

-Corporate history
+History

 ADVA was founded in 1994 by Brian Protiva.
 It established its headquarters in Martinsried in Munich (district) and its first production facility in Meiningen.
-Funded by Egora Holding, the company's initial focus was on the development of wavelength division multiplexing technology designed to provide enterprises, including banks, insurance firms and utilities, with high-bandwidth network connectivity.
+Funded by Egora Holding, it was initially focused on the development of wavelength division multiplexing technology.